Peterkn2001/Wemos-D1-Mini-Hardware-Watchdog/README.md

 ![DIL](https://github.com/Peterkn2001/Wemos-D1-Mini-Hardware-Watchdog/blob/main/images/8-pin_DIL.jpg)
 ![SOP-8 Front](https://github.com/Peterkn2001/Wemos-D1-Mini-Hardware-Watchdog/blob/main/images/SOP-8.jpg)

-Note that if the processor is fitted upside down (the dot on the package doesnt orientate with the corerspondiong white dot on the board) then voltage regulator on the Wemos board will be fried.
+Note that **if the processor is fitted upside down** (the dot on the package doesn't orientate with the corresponding white dot on the board) then **the voltage regulator on the Wemos board will be fried**.
 It's especially easy to do ths when uisng a socketed 8-pin DIL package and the ATtiny is re-inserted in the wrong orientation after re-flashing
 (trust me, I've done this more than once!).